Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Results

 \subsection{Brain-Graph Matching}

-A ``chemical connectome'' is a brain-graph in which vertices correspond to (collections of) neurons, and edges correspond to chemical synapses between them.
-The \emph{Caenorhabditis elegans} (\emph{C. elegans}) is a small worm (nematode) with $302$ labeled vertices (in the hermaphroditic sex).
-We consider the subgraph with $279$ somatic neurons that form edges with other neurons \cite{WhiteBrenner86, Varshney2011}.

-Because pairs of neurons sometimes have multiple synapses between them, and they are directed, the chemical connectome of \emph{C. elegans} may be thought of as a weighted directed graph.
-We therefore conducted the following synthetic experiments.
-Let $A_{uv} \in \{0,1,2,\ldots\}$ be the number of synapses from neuron $u$ to neuron $v$, and let $A=\{A_{uv}\}_{u,v \in [279]}$.
-To generate synthetic data, we let $B^{(k)}=Q^{(k)} A {Q^{(k)}}\T$, for some $Q^{(k)}$ chosen uniformly at random from $\mc{P}$, effectively shuffling the vertex labels of the connectome.
-Then, we try to graph match $A$ to $B^{(k)}$, for $k =1,2,\ldots, 1000$, that is, we repeat the experiment $1000$ times.
-We define accuracy as the fraction of vertices correctly assigned.
-We always start with the doubly flat matrix.
+The \emph{Caenorhabditis elegans} (\emph{C. elegans}) is a small worm (nematode) with $302$ labeled neurons (in the hermaphroditic sex).
+The chemical connectome of \emph{C. elegans} is a weighted directed graph on 279 vertices, with edge weights in $\{0,1,2,\ldots\}$ counting the number of directed chemical synapses between the neurons \cite{WhiteBrenner86, Varshney2011}.
+We conduct the following synthetic experiments.
+For $A=(A_{uv})$ count the number of synapses (in $\{0,1,2,\ldots\}$) from neuron $u$ to neuron $v$ in the C. elegans connectome, for all $u,v$.
+For $k =1,2,\ldots, 1000$, we choose $Q_{(k)}$ uniformly at random from $\mc{P}$, and let $B_{(k)}=Q_{(k)} A {Q_{(k)}}\T$, effectively shuffling the vertex labels of the connectome.
+Then, we match graphs $A$ to $B_{(k)}$.
+We define accuracy as the fraction of vertices correctly assigned (i.e. unshuffled).